-For the new Trust plan year, started July 1, 2018, Trust management anticipates relatively stable member and participant populations.
-As of July 1, 2017, three dental plans replaced the prior Trust offered plans.
+For the new Trust plan year, started July 1, 2019, Trust management anticipates relatively stable member and participant populations.
+A decrease in member and participant populations is expected in fiscal year June 30, 2021 when an employer terminates its participation in the Trust.